MicrosoftDocs/azure-docs/articles/global-secure-access/how-to-simulate-remote-network.md

 ### Local network gateway

 You need to create two local network gateways.
 One for your primary and one for the secondary endpoints.

-You will use the values provided by Microsoft when you [onboard to Microsoft Entra Internet Access](how-to-create-remote-networks.md#onboard-your-tenant-for-remote-networks).
+You use the BGP IP addresses, Public IP addresses, and ASN values provided by Microsoft when you [onboard to Microsoft Entra Internet Access](how-to-create-remote-networks.md#onboard-your-tenant-for-remote-networks) in this section.

 1. From the Azure portal, select **Create a resource**.
 1. Select **Networking** > **Local network gateway**.
 1. Select the **Resource group** created previously.
 1. Select the appropriate region.
 1. Provide your virtual network gateway with a **Name**.
-1. For **Endpoint**, select **IP address**, then provide the IP address found in Microsoft Entra.
+1. For **Endpoint**, select **IP address**, then provide the IP address provided by Microsoft.
 1. Select **Next: Advanced**.
 1. Set **Configure BGP** to **Yes**
    1. Set the **Autonomous system number (ASN)** to the appropriate value.